Improved Performance Research Integration Tool: History

-HARDMAN II.2 tool: HARDMAN II was formerly called MIST (Man Integrated Systems Technology).
-HARDMAN II.2 was first released by the Army Research Institute (ARI) in 1985.
-It required a Vax-11 computer to host the suite of analytical processes.
-An upgraded version was released during 1990.

-HARDMAN III tools: HARDMAN III was a major development effort of the Army Research Institute's (ARI) System Research Laboratory (which has now become part of the ARL HRED).
-The contract that supported the work was let in a three phase development process.
-Each phase resulted in multiple awards to contractors, based on a competitive evaluation of the work each contractor produced in the previous phase.
-The first phase, Concept Development, began September 1986 and completed April 1987.
-Phase 2, Requirements Specification, began June 1987 and ended January 1988.
-Phase 3 began April 1988 and ended August 1990.

-HARDMAN III was Government-owned and consisted of a set of automated aids to assist analysts in conducting MANPRINT analyses.
-As PC DOS-based software, the HARDMAN III aids provided a means for estimating manpower, personnel, and training (MPT) constraints and requirements for new weapon systems very early in the acquisition process.
+HARDMAN III was a major development effort of the Army Research Institute's (ARI) System Research Laboratory.
+The contract that supported the work was let in a three-phase development process.
+HARDMAN III was government-owned and consisted of a set of automated aids to assist analysts in conducting MANPRINT analyses.
+As PC DOS-based software, the HARDMAN III aids provided a means for estimating MPT constraints and requirements for new weapon systems very early in the acquisition process.
 The DOS environment imposed several limitations on the HARDMAN III tool set.
-The most significant problem was the 640K RAM limitation.
-The original HARDMAN III tools had to be designed so that pieces of the analyses could fit within these RAM blocks.
-However, the power of a MANPRINT analysis lies in the integration of the quantitative variables across the domains of the study.
-In order to support the tradeoff of, say, manpower and personnel, you must be able to consider them in an integrated fashion.
-Unfortunately, the DOS environment forced the flow of data across the analytical domains to be more stilted and deliberate than was ideal.
+The most significant problem was the 640K RAM limitation; the original HARDMAN III tools were designed for pieces of analyses to fit within these RAM blocks.
+RAM constraints led to a restriction of 400 operations tasks and 500 maintenance tasks.

-Furthermore, the DOS environment imposed limitations on the scope of analysis that could be conducted.
-Since the HARDMAN III analysis is task-based and includes simulation models of system missions, the amount of data that can be managed at once must fit under the RAM constraints.
-This led to a restriction of 400 operations tasks, and 500 maintenance tasks.

 The nine modules in HARDMAN III were: